daniel-marius/Next-Image-Gallery/README.md

 ## Getting Started

 Navigate to [https://www.pexels.com/api/new](https://www.pexels.com/api/new) and create a new API key.
-Create a `.env.local` file and add the API key in it:
+In your project's root directory create a new file `.env.local` and add the API key in it:

 ```bash
 NEXT_PUBLIC_PEXELS_API_KEY=